Khalid Mohamed

 Khalid Mohamed is an Indian journalist, editor, film critic, screenwriter and film director.
-He formerly worked for the Hindustan Times and was the lead editor for Filmfare magazine.
-He is the son of Hindi film actress Zubeida Begum, on whose life he wrote the screenplay of Shyam Benegal's 2001 film, Zubeidaa.
+He worked for The Times of India for 27 years and then DNA followed by Hindustan Times and was the lead editor for Filmfare magazine.
+He is the son of Zubeida Begum, on whose life he wrote the screenplay of Shyam Benegal's 2001 film, Zubeidaa.

+Education and career

-An alumnus of Cathedral and John Connon School Fort, Mumbai, Mohamed has directed four Hindi films.
-He was hired by the Hindustan Times where he served as the national cultural editor as well as the editor of the supplement HT Cafe.
-He left the Times in January 2009.
+An alumnus of Cathedral and John Connon School from Fort, Mumbai and St Xavier's College, he post-graduated in Political Science.
+Mohamed has directed three Hindi films and scripted three for Shyam Benegal besides making three documentaries The Last Irani Chai, Little Big People and Master:Portrait of Shyam Benegal, and staging the play Kennedy Bridge.
+At the Hindustan Times he served as the national cultural editor as well as the editor of the supplement HT Cafe.
+He left the Times in January 2002.
 Mohamed has only given a few films a 5-star rating.
 These include Satya (1998) and Slumdog Millionaire (2008).

-Mohamed has written several articles for The Wire, Firstpost, and DNA India.
+Mohamed has written several articles for The Wire, Firstpost, Quint, Variety, India Today and DNA India.
 He's also written scripts for three of Shyam Benegal's films -- Mammo, Sardari Begum and Zubeida.
 Mohamed later went on to make a documentary on Shyam Benegal, "The Master".
 Mohamed also wrote the play, "Kennedy Bridge".